PedroAugustoCR/PedroAugustoCR/README.md

 I'm Pedro.
 I'm a junior developer 👨‍💻 curious about this digital world and software developments.

-- 🔭 I’m currently learning Projects, C#, Angular and React
+- 🔭 I’m currently learning Projects, C# and Angular.

 <!--
 **mauricio-viana/mauricio-viana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.